Introduction to Identification, Registration and Movement of Animals

 Purpose behind Identifying and Registering Animals

-When it comes to animal traceability, the Northern Ireland system is a world leader.
-We have invested millions of pounds and twenty years of technical expertise and innovation in our unique state-of-the-art traceability system, Animal and Public Health Information System (APHIS), which includes comprehensive, real time information on animal movements and animal health.
-Northern Ireland’s APHIS is a bespoke IT system developed over a 20+ year period.
-It is a leading system for livestock traceability and was the first of its kind across the UK and Republic of Ireland.
-The system holds records on the registration and traceability for farmed species of cattle, sheep, pigs and poultry as well as details for the vast array of registered establishments and operators within the livestock industry in Northern Ireland.
+The Northern Ireland Food Animal Information System (NIFAIS), which includes comprehensive, real time information on animal movements and animal health is a bespoke IT system developed to contain records on the registration and traceability for farmed species of cattle, sheep, pigs and poultry as well as details for the vast array of registered establishments and operators within the livestock industry in Northern Ireland.

-It is therefore critical that the data held on APHIS is accurate.
-Robust governance and risk assessment of our system therefore ensures that consumers and global markets can be confident that it is effective and reliable.
-This is not just our opinion.
-External audit and inspection of our traceability system by third country trading partners and the EU provides further verification, approval and confidence in APHIS.
+It is critical that the data held on NIFAIS is accurate to that end robust governance and risk assessment of the system is in place so that consumers and global markets can be confident that it is effective and reliable.
+External audit and inspection of our traceability system by third country trading partners and the EU provides further verification, approval and confidence in NIFAIS.

 • operate disease control programmes, for example, TB, Brucellosis and Aujeszky’s Disease